jarviscanada/jarvis_data_eng_BarbodRouzbahani/README.md

 ## Highlighted Projects
-**The Great Wall Traveller Guide**: Designed the interface of a website using HTML and CSS, which was built as a guide for the travellers to the Great Wall of China.
+**The Great Wall Traveler Guide**: Designed the interface of a website using HTML and CSS, which was built as a guide for the travelers to the Great Wall of China.

 **Java Investing App**: Built a Java application with simple GUI to do basic investing, like buying and selling stock.